Bipartisan US Senate delegation meets with Ukrainian President as Russian invasion threat looms - KESQ

 The bipartisan delegation — Democratic Sens.
 Jeanne Shaheen of New Hampshire, Chris Murphy and Richard Blumenthal of Connecticut and Amy Klobuchar of Minnesota, along with Republican Sens.
 Rob Portman of Ohio, Kevin Cramer of North Dakota and Roger Wicker of Mississippi — sought to reaffirm the US’ commitment to the country as Russia amasses tens of thousands of troops along Ukraine’s border.

+Murphy told reporters by phone from Kyiv that Ukraine is focused on increased support from the US, but that the country is “battle-tested” and “ready.”

+“If Putin thinks that he’s going to walk into Central or Western Ukraine without a significant fight then he has fundamentally misread the Ukrainian people and their readiness,” the Connecticut Democrat said.

-“It is very important for Ukraine, for our people, that you are with us today,” Zelensky said during the meeting, according to the Ukrainian government.
-“This testifies to the constant bicameral, bipartisan support of our state, as well as its sovereignty and territorial integrity.”
+During the meeting, Zelensky told the US delegation, “It is very important for Ukraine, for our people, that you are with us today,” according to the Ukrainian government.
+“This testifies to the constant bicameral, bipartisan support of our state, as well as its sovereignty and territorial integrity,” he said.

 Ukraine’s Ministry of Foreign Affairs spokesman, Oleg Nikolenko, told CNN he expects the US delegation to make strong recommendations to Congress about boosting sanctions against Russia following Monday’s meeting.

-Note: This story has been updated with comments from Sen. Chris Murphy.